 - In a separate bowl or jug, mix all remaining ingredients (except the spring onions and sesame seeds) to a thick liquid/marinade.

 - Pour this mixture over the cubes, and leave aside to marinate for 30 minutes, flipping the them over every 10 minutes to ensure they are fully coated.

 - Place the oven-proof dish of tofu under your oven’s broiler/grill (top heat only) and cook for 8-10 minutes, until the tofu is browned on top.

 - Remove from the oven, flip the tofu (be careful, medium tofu can be a bit delicate until cooked!) and cook for a further 8-10 minutes.

 - Repeat this process once more, when you should find that most of the marinating liquid has evaporated and the tofu is crispy on the outside and still soft in the middle.
 Serve immediately!

-I hope you’ve enjoyed How to Cook Tofu 3 Ways.
+I hope you've enjoyed How to Cook Tofu 3 Ways.
 Feel free to leave a comment below if you have any questions.
-If you’ve found this post useful, you might be interested in others on the basics of a vegan diet.
-Try How to Make Plant-based Milks, Vegan Meal Prep and Warming Bean Chili, and How to Shop as a Vegan & Store Cupboard Essentials.
+If you've found this post useful, you might be interested in others on the basics of a vegan diet.
+Try How to Go Vegan (10 Steps to Make it Stick), How to Make Plant-based Milks, and How to Shop as a Vegan & Store Cupboard Essentials.